-This course is designed to teach the use of Microsoft Office in the business environment covering the most critical topics of Windows and Microsoft Office, to include Word, Excel, Access and Power Point, along with Cloud Computing.
+This course is designed to teach the use of Microsoft Office in the business environment covering the most critical topics of Windows and Microsoft Office, to include Word, Excel, Access and PowerPoint, along with Cloud Computing.
 Students will be able to apply technology skills to enhance both their personal and professional lives.
-Additional topics include email basic and use of the Internet.
+Additional topics include email basics and use of the Internet.
 No prior computer experience is assumed.
+Windows PC required.